 The Grouping and Sorting tab allows you to group the views further.
 You can also sort the view by another property.

 You can see how David Light arrange the views in Project Browser here.
-It is a good example in using Project Browser Organization.
+It is a good example of using Project Browser Organization.

 The last tip: use search.
 If you right click on Views, you can see Search… in the context menu.